MLK BlogBanner CNM “Injustice Anywhere Is a Threat to Justice Everywhere”: Why Dr. King’s Words Are a Warning for Today’s Times

 “Injustice anywhere is a threat to justice everywhere.”

-Dr. King wrote these chilling words from a jail cell in 1963, but they read like a warning for today’s turbulent times.
+Dr. King wrote these prophetic words from a jail cell in (place) 1963, but they read like a warning for today’s turbulent times.

-Across Los Angeles County, many communities are facing daily injustices – especially immigrants and families already experiencing economic instability, housing insecurity, and limited access to healthcare.
-Policy decisions made far from their neighborhoods are shaping daily life in immediate ways: whether parents feel safe going to work, whether families seek medical care, and whether children show up to school without fear.
+Across Los Angeles County, immigrant communities are bearing the brunt of a wider erosion of dignity and justice.
+Anti-poverty programs and safety-net services are being dismantled, access to healthcare is narrowing, and due process protections are increasingly undermined.
+These shifts, driven by decisions far removed from the communities most affected, shape daily life in profound ways: whether parents feel safe going to work, whether families seek medical care, and whether children attend school without fear.

 Dr. King’s message reminds us that injustice is never contained.
 When fear, exclusion, or discrimination take root in one community, the effects don’t stop there.
-And they spread into our schools, our workplaces, our local economies, and the nonprofit organizations acting as the glue keeping everything together.
+And they spread into our schools, our workplaces, our local economies, and the nonprofit organizations safeguarding dignity and acting as the glue keeping everything together.

-The sector is witnessing the impact firsthand.
-Service providers are responding to increased demand while facing rising costs and staffing burnout.
+The sector is witnessing the impact firsthand due to disinvestment in communities across the board.
+Therefore, service providers are responding to increased demand while facing rising costs and staffing burnout.
 Immigrant-serving organizations are supporting families who are afraid to access basic services.
 Legal, health, housing, and community-based nonprofits are being asked to do more with fewer resources, year after year.

 For nonprofit leaders, this moment requires both resilience and radical honesty.
 It means acknowledging the weight communities are carrying while continuing to advocate for systems that actually protect people.